 Ibn Abbas reported:

-I witnessed the prayer on the day of breaking fast with the Messenger of Allah, peace and blessings be upon him, and Abu Bakr, Umar, and Uthman.
-All of them performed the prayer before the sermon, and then he would deliver the sermon.
+I witnessed the prayer on the day of Eid al-Fitr with the Messenger of Allah, peace and blessings be upon him, and Abu Bakr, Umar, and Uthman, may Allah be pleased with them.
+They performed the prayer before the sermon, then would deliver the sermon.

 Source: Ṣaḥīḥ al-Bukhārī 936, Grade: Muttafaqun Alayhi

-Abu Sa’eed Al-Khudri reported: The Messenger of Allah, peace and blessings be upon him, would go out on the days of Eid and lead the prayer.
-When the Prophet finished the prayer and invoked peace, he would stand and turn to the people while they were sitting in their places of prayer.
-The Prophet would say:
+Abu Sa’id al-Khudri reported: The Messenger of Allah, peace and blessings be upon him, would go out on the days of Eid and lead the prayer.
+When the Prophet finished the prayer and invoked peace, he would stand and turn to people while they were sitting in their places of prayer.
+If he needed to dispatch an expedition, he would mention it to the people.
+If he had another need, he would order them regarding it.
+The Prophet would say three times:

 Source: Ṣaḥīḥ Muslim 889, Grade: Sahih